firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-25/2015-07-04-look-upon-my-works-ye-mighty-and-despair-in-three-months.md

 ---
 layout: story
+category: short story
+issue: 25, July 2015
+issue-cover: issue-25-cover.png
+issue-buy-link:
 title: "Look Upon my Works, Ye Mighty, and Despair (In Three Months)"
+subtitle:
-author: Helena Bell
+author: helena-bell
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2015-07-04 12:01:00 -0500
-category: short story
 permalink: /issue25/chapter/look-upon-my-works-ye-mighty-and-despair-in-three-months/
+audiourl:
 teaser: "Samantha believed she was not the last person left alive in the world, but she hadn't seen anyone else since she had to kill her brother Oliver over Christmas."
+art: look-upon-my-works-ye-mighty-and-despair-in-three-months.jpg
+artcaption: Illustration for Look Upon my Works, Ye Mighty, and Despair (In Three Months)
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: look-upon-my-works-ye-mighty-and-despair-in-three-months.jpg
-caption: Illustration for Look Upon my Works, Ye Mighty, and Despair (In Three Months)
-artist: Galen Dara
 ---

 Samantha believed she was not the last person left alive in the world, but she hadn't seen anyone else since she had to kill her brother Oliver over Christmas.
 Even the zombies seemed to have mostly disappeared, or decomposed, or disintegrated, and Samantha didn't worry about them as she hiked over the mountain of cars and their desiccated, rusted parts on the way to the Costco.
 Gun at her side, she stopped to inspect an upside-down fishing boat next to the grocery cart return.
 She circled it once, tapping here and there at the fiberglass hull.